- Short courses & Certificates

 Assignment rules & procedures

-This document applies to all students enrolled either in the Graduate Diploma of Applied Corporate Governance course or as a non-award student, regardless of their current status.
+This document applies to all students enrolled in the Graduate Diploma of Applied Corporate Governance, Graduate Certificate of Applied Risk Management, Graduate Diploma of Applied Risk Management & Corporate Governance courses or as a non-award student, regardless of their current status.

 The purpose of this document is to provide:

-- standardised assignment guidelines for all subjects within the Graduate Diploma of Applied Corporate Governance course.
+- standardised assignment guidelines for all subjects within the postgraduate courses.

 - information to students about their obligations when undertaking assignments for all subjects.